 Recovery After Vaginal Delivery

-This is just as fun as it sounds.
-If you’re someone who did not experience any tearing during birth, consider yourself incredibly fortunate.
+This is just about as fun as it sounds.
+If you’re someone who did not experience any tearing during birth, consider yourself incredibly fortunate (hard lesson learned! definitely doing more pelvic floor exercises and perineal massages next time).
 I experienced a second degree perineal tear as well as a labial tear; I honestly didn’t even know that the second one was a thing!
 So I had stitches all over the place down there.
 Going to the bathroom and showering were not my favorite activities during those first few weeks of recovery. 😖 Make sure that you stock up on supplies for continuing recovery at home — I shared my favorite Postpartum Essentials here.

 My post-birth uterine “flushing” went well (for what it was 😬)… I think?
 This process is the uterus shrinking back to its normal size, healing, and releasing anything remaining inside leftover from the pregnancy.
 I guess it takes about ~2 months for the uterus to shrink back to it’s pre-pregnancy size, so I feel like it’s on track.